blankworker1/slow-theatre/TAZ/tools-explainer.md

 1. **No scribe.** No third party — state, platform, or ISP — sits between two people making a promise inside the zone.
 2. **Offline-first, not offline-until-convenient.** The air gap is structural, not a temporary state that resolves the moment signal is available.
 3. **Presence, not permission.** Joining the network requires nothing — no account, no password, no explanation.
-The same ethos as the open barter table.
+The same ethos as the open gifting floor in Act 1.
 4. **Temporary by design.** The zone exists for as long as the truck is parked and the server is on.
 It does not try to persist, defend territory, or become an institution — matching La Prova's own refusal of a hard curtain.
 5. **One-way legibility.** What happens inside the zone is witnessed locally in real time; what reaches the outside world is a settled, immutable record, never a live feed.
-6. **Witnessing is distributed, not delegated.** A promise is confirmed by the relay signature, the timestamp, live visibility on the network, the Remembrancer's chalk act, the crowd at Act 3, the photograph, and the archive — seven independent, overlapping layers, none of them load-bearing alone.
+6. **Witnessing is distributed, not delegated.** A promise is confirmed by the relay signature, the timestamp, live visibility on the network, the Remembrancer's chalk act, the aspetta-tori at Act 3, the photograph, and the archive — seven independent, overlapping layers, none of them load-bearing alone.

 No single Witness role is needed, for the same reason no single mesh node is the zone and no wifi-reachable point controls the admin interface: a designated point of confirmation would be exactly the kind of bottleneck the rest of the design avoids.

 ## Interface notes for future build